 Scientists are trying to understand how salmon are impacted by alewives, an invasive species that has become a main source of food for salmon, a keystone predator that eats smaller fish.
-It is believed the alewives cause a thiamine deficiency in salmon, hindering their ability to reproduce naturally.

 Environmental groups are alarmed by a conceptual proposal floated by the Cuomo administration to establish lodging facilities near Boreas Ponds—in an area they believe should be classified as “untrammeled” Wilderness.

 Bear encounters in the backcountry and in residential areas were much more common than usual during the summer of 2016 in the Adirondack Park.